Ways to Improve Outdoor Spaces at Your Apartment Complex

 - Bike storage: Around 47.5 million people ride bikes in the U.S., so you likely have a few bicyclists in your complex.
 Accommodate these residents by providing bike storage or locks, keeping their property safe.

-- Bonfire pits: Cost-effective ways to inspire community engagement are bonfire pits.
+- Bonfire pits: Cost-effective ways to inspire community engagement are bonfire pits or grills.
 Bonfire pits bring people together to roast marshmallows, tell stories and get to know each other in general.
 All you need is a bonfire pit and adequate seating.
 Be sure to incorporate these spaces at a safe distance from your apartment building and post signs instructing residents on how to safely use the amenities.

 Products to Enhance Outdoor Spaces